mateusz-szczyrzyca/pir-motion-sensor/README.md

 To eliminate this problem I created this simple library which allows to initialize this sensor with various parameters that they changes it's detection characteristic.
 The library, based on sensor configuration, can "ignore" these false detections and help make this sensors very reliable.

-HC-SR501 PIR is not probably the only one infrared sensor which can be supported by the library - if you tested with another motion sensor (or even with microwave) please let me know.
+HC-SR501 PIR is not probably the only one infrared sensor which can be supported by the library - if you tested with another motion sensor please let me know.
+Digital microwave sensor like DFRobot SEN0192 is also supported (keep in mind it may set High->Low state once detection happens)

 &nbsp;

 ## Tested devices

 Raspberry Pis:

 - Raspberry Pi 4B 4 and 8 GB RAM - Raspbian GNU/Linux 11 (bullseye)
 - Raspbbery Pi 400 4 GB RAM - Raspbian GNU/Linux 11 (bullseye)

-Sensors:
+Tested motion sensors:

-- HC-SR501 PIR
+- HC-SR501 PIR (infrared)
+- DFRobot SEN0192 (microwave)

 &nbsp;